bhstarkey/stock-analysis/README.md

-# 2018 and 2017 Stock Markey Analysis
+# 2018 and 2017 Stock Market Analysis

 ## Overview